Hil-Patel/DAA-Sem-4/README.md

    - Solve the n-queens problem using backtracking technique.

 10. **Experiment-10:**
-    - Solve the knapsack problem using backtracking technique.
+    - Solve the articulation problem using backtracking technique.

-11. **Experiment-11:**
-    - Implement a program for making change using dynamic programming technique.

 ## Usage